 I’ve been using PBNs for several sites for the last 2 years and they work.
 But I know the power of no backlinks can work too as I’ve experimented with it lately a lot.
 Of course, good keyword research comes in hand with this.
 If it’s working for you, let’s keep it that way!

 4. If you don’t mind sharing a bit, what’s working for you nowadays to improve your rankings?

 Outside of the mentioned above which is probably a good 80% of it, I have had some success promoting created videos on Facebook and just started an email list on each site to try and re-market some of the products.

 5. What kind of CR do you see from your Amazon sites (clicks) to sales?

 True.
-A good mix of low cost products with high products can be great for Amazon because the commission rates are increased by the number of sales.
-I always preferred to sell high price products inside AND outside of this industry.
+A good mix of low-cost products with high products can be great for Amazon because the commission rates are increased by the number of sales.
+I always preferred to sell high priced products inside AND outside of this industry.